 Preventative care entails getting routine or annual lab tests to learn more about your health.
 For most adults, this includes a complete blood count (CBC), A1c test, and lipid panel.
 Your doctor may recommend additional lab tests based on your family history and current lifestyle.

-Each of these lab tests costs over $100 without insurance which adds up quickly if you are getting several each year.
+Each of these lab tests costs over $100 without insurance which adds up quickly if you get several each year.
 If you are concerned about your healthcare costs, a membership with Mira may be a good option for you.
-Get healthcare for just $45 per month and get access to lab tests starting at $19, discounted prescriptions, and affordable urgent care visits.
+Non-members can even get a same-day full health panel for $170.
+No doctor visit is required, and we'll send the results right to your phone.
 Sign up today.

 Lab Tests To Get Every Year